halftrainedharry/SimpleSearchCustomDriver/README.md

 The property `` &includeTVs=`1` `` can't be used in this driver to search in all available TVs.
 Only the TVs listed in the property `includeTVList` are used for the search and the sorting.

-Also, the default values of TVs are not taken into account for the search.

 ## PdoFetchDriver

 This driver uses the class *pdoFetch* (from the extra *pdoTools*) to query the data.